-The diamond eyelet stitch is technically worked like the algerian eye stitch.
-Only, it works around a diamond outline, and carries more spokes (straight stitches) for a filled effect.
-Again, this can be used wonderfully over even weave cloth to create great textured fillings.
+The diamond eyelet stitch is technically worked like the Algerian eyelet stitch.
+Only, it works around a diamond outline and carries more spokes (straight stitches) for a filled effect.
+Again, this can be used wonderfully over even weave cloth to create greatly textured fillings.

-I will be working within a diamond shaped area to illustrate this stitch.
-This illustration shows working the straight stitches from the outside to the centre.
-You can work the straight stitches from the centre too.
+I will be working within a diamond-shaped area to illustrate this stitch.
+This illustration shows working the straight stitches from the outside to the center.
+You can work the straight stitches from the center too.

 |Fig 1: Start by bringing up the needle from a corner of the diamond shape, point A. Take the needle in through the centre, that is, point B. Then, bring the needle out from C and again in through B, as shown.||Fig 2: Keep up with this procedure to fill the entire diamond shape.
 Keep the number of straight stitches even, atleast twelve.|